-Insights
+Insights:

-- → Simulations help create and validate new HCI theory, making design and engineering more predictable, and improving safety and accessibility. - → Emulation of user behavior with generative models tests our understanding of an interactive system. - → Simulation-based intelligence involves directly embedding models in interactive systems. - → Model-based evaluation provides insights into usability before user-testing.
+- Simulation-based methods are developing rapidly, changing theory and practice in applied fields. - Simulations help create and validate new HCI theory, making design and engineering more predictable, and improving safety and accessibility. - Emulation of user behaviour with generative models tests our understanding of an interactive system. - Simulation-based intelligence can be created by directly embedding models in intelligent interactive systems. - Model-based evaluation provides insights into usability before user-testing, saving money, time, and discomfort.